rpn1966/platotheory2026/_pages/ programme.md

 layout: splash
 ---

 A PDF version of the general programme is available [here](../assets/images/Programme.pdf).
 The talk abstracts are [here](../assets/images/Talks.pdf), and the poster abstracts are [here](../assets/images/Posters.pdf).
+Posters can now be viewed by following the links from the poster titles below.

 - [Monday 9th](#monday-9th)
 - [Tuesday 10th](#tuesday-10th)